The Three Stages of Healing Trauma and Abuse

 - Working with a therapist who is trained to deal with dissociative disorders.

-Stage Three – Meaning and Re-connection
+Stage Three of Healing Trauma: Meaning and Re-connection

 This involves making sense of your past, present and future through exploring meaning.
 It’s also about reconnecting to others in meaningful and healthy relationships – friends, partners, family and work.
 For some people this also involves spirituality or religion.
 For others it may be using philosophy or mythology to make sense of existential questions such as “Why did this happen?”
 “Why am I here?” and “What does it all mean for me?”